-This historical timeline shows the journey of Yang style Tai Chi, from a private Chinese family practice, to the English-speaking world.
+This historical timeline shows the journey of Yang style Tai Chi, from a private Chinese family art, into the English-speaking world.

 - John Dudgeon, M.D., describes Chinese Kung Fu as a form of preventative medicine.

-- Herbert A. Giles translates neijia (內家) as “esoteric.”
+- Herbert Giles publishes an essay about Chinese boxing.
+He translates neijia (內家) as “esoteric.”

 - Yang Chengfu begins teaching Taijiquan exercises to the Beijing public, at Zhongshan Park.
 Indoor lessons are supervised by his father, Yang Jianhou.